Fitz Between the Shelves is changing.

-Books as windows, mirrors, and sliding glass doors, to hep children better understand the role that they play in our school, our community, our country, and our world
+Books as windows, mirrors, and sliding glass doors, to help children better understand the role that they play in our school, our community, our country, and our world

-Stories as social emotional tools to help children develop the skills that they need to be be successful citizens, leaders, and humans beings
+Stories as social emotional tools to help children develop the skills that they need to be successful citizens, leaders, and human beings

 Prioritizing viewpoint diversity, debate, and constructive conversation, and purposefully creating an environment where these practices can flourish